Aging with Grace: Life's sunset in the Land of the Rising Sun

 Autumnal Equinox Day is a national holiday that falls on Sept.
 23 (Sept.
 22 during leap years).
 Japan’s National Holiday Act dictates that when Respect for the Aged Day, celebrated the third Monday in September, falls on Sept.
 21, and it is not a leap year, the day between the two holidays becomes another holiday – National People’s Day.

 Combined with the weekend that precedes the Monday holiday, you get the five-day aptly named, Silver Week.
-The last year Silver Week occurred in 2009.
-The next Silver Week will be in 2015.
+The last Silver Week occurred in 2015 after 2009.
+The next Silver Week will be in 2026.
 Mark your calendar!